kwerty/Gmail-Notifier/readme.markdown

-Gmail Notifier for Windows 7
+Kwerty Gmail Notifier for Windows 7
 ============================

-Gmail Notifier for Windows 7 monitors your Gmail inbox and notifies you of new emails.
+Kwerty Gmail Notifier for Windows 7 monitors your Gmail inbox and notifies you of new emails.
 It takes advantage of the latest Windows 7 UI elements such as the taskbar overlay icon, jump lists and thumbnail previews.
 It's fully compatable with Google Apps accounts too :)

 Here are some screenshots: